joevin22/angular-esri-directions/README.md

 ## Distribution

-Run `npm run build` to build the project.
+Run `npm run dist` to build the project for a production build.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Distribution server

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `npm run serve-dist` to test the project on production mode.

 ## Build